google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 `Vary: Service-Worker-Navigation-Preload` header, so caches know that your responses differ.

-Now we can make use of the preload request:
+Now we can use the preload request:

 <pre class="prettyprint">
 <strong>// Try to use the preload